 - TSI Nanoscan portable SMPS system + optical particle sizer for size distributions 12 - 10,000 nm

 - Thermodenuder, atomizer

-- Aerosol emissions evaluation room, separate from the building's HVAC system, with a independent 30 ACH flushing system.
+- A 38 cubic meter aerosol emissions evaluation room, separate from the building's HVAC system, with a independent 30 ACH flushing system.

 - Access to GC-MS, ICP-MS, transmission and scanning electron microscopy